 Getting pregnant is all about timing.
 You want to make sure the conditions are right for egg and sperm to meet.
 Your menstrual cycle can give you clues about when your body is ready to start the process.

-The first step is to learn the days when you’re most fertile.
+The first step is to learn the days when you're most fertile.
 Most women have a 28-day menstrual cycle.
 That means you have about 6 days each month when you can get pregnant.
-That includes the day one of your ovaries releases an egg, called ovulation, and the 5 days before.
+That includes the day that one of your ovaries releases an egg, called ovulation, and the 5 days before.
 Having sex within that window is key.

 To figure it out, you'll need to chart your menstrual cycle and record how long it lasts.
 Day 1 is the first day of your period.
 Since the length of your cycle can vary slightly from month to month, it's best to keep track for a few months.

 Once you have an average, subtract 18 days from the length of your shortest cycle.
 This is the first day you're likely to be fertile.
 Next, subtract 11 days from the length of your longest cycle.
 This is the last day you're likely to be fertile.
 Having sex between those two dates will give you the best shot at getting pregnant.

 It's also a good idea to pay attention to the signs that your body is ready to ovulate.
 Checking your basal body temperature (BBT) is one way to do this.

-- Use a basal body thermometer.
-They’re more sensitive than standard ones and will show temperature changes down to a fraction of a degree.
+Use a basal body thermometer.
+It's more sensitive than a standard one and will show temperature changes down to a fraction of a degree.
 You can get them at many pharmacies for less than $20.

-- Take your temperature at the same time each morning, always before you get out of bed.
+Take your temperature at the same time each morning.
+Always do it before you get out of bed.
 (To make it easier, keep the thermometer on your nightstand.)
 Even getting up to go to the bathroom can affect your body temperature.
-So can smoking, drinking, or getting a bad night’s sleep.
+So can smoking, drinking, or getting a bad night's sleep.